kevinsullivan/TMDE/README.md

 ## What you have wrought

 You now have, up and running, the coolest discrete math learning environment ever.
 Yay!
-You're done.
+You're done (getting ready to start).

 ## Of course, if your're curious
 - Yep, that was clickbait, but hey, your new environment delivers many capabilities